-Version 12.00 Inmagic DB/Text for SQL Administrator's Guide
+Version 15 Inmagic DB/Text for SQL Administrator's Guide

-Copyright © 2003-2010 by Inmagic, Inc. All rights reserved.
+Copyright © 2003-2015 by Inmagic (a subsidiary of SydneyPLUS International Library Systems).
+All rights reserved.

-Inmagic[®], the Inmagic logo, DB/Text[®], DB/TextWorks[®], BiblioTech[®], and BiblioTech PRO[®] are registered trademarks, and Inmagic.netTM, BibSpeedTM, IntelliMagicTM, and PowerPackTM are trademarks of Inmagic, Inc. Other brand and product names are trademarks or registered trademarks of their respective holders.
+Inmagic®, the Inmagic logo, DB/Text®, DB/TextWorks®, BiblioTech®, and BiblioTech PRO® are registered trademarks, and Inmagic.netTM, BibSpeedTM, IntelliMagicTM, and PowerPackTM are trademarks of Inmagic.
+Other brand and product names are trademarks or registered trademarks of their respective holders.

-The information in this document is subject to change without notice and should not be construed as a commitment by Inmagic, Inc., which assumes no responsibility for any errors that may appear in this document.
-Use of any other product name does not imply endorsement of that product by Inmagic, Inc.
+The information in this document is subject to change without notice and should not be construed as a commitment by Inmagic, which assumes no responsibility for any errors that may appear in this document.
+Use of any other product name does not imply endorsement of that product by Inmagic.